 Orion's first uncrewed test flight, known as Exploration Flight Test-1, or EFT-1, launched on Dec.
 5, 2014.
-This test flight marked the first time a spacecraft built for humans has flown outside low-Earth orbit in more than 40 years, since the last mission of the Apollo program in 1972.
+This test flight marked the first time a spacecraft built for humans has flown outside low-Earth orbit in more than 40 years — since the last mission of the Apollo program in 1972.

-The space capsule seemed to perform nearly flawlessly during its 4.5-hour test flight, NASA officials said.
+The space capsule seemed to perform almost flawlessly during its 4.5-hour test flight, NASA officials said.
 Orion soared 3,600 miles (5,800 kilometers) above Earth before turning around for a high-speed re-entry.
-The parachutes and huge heat shield on Orion seemed to work well during flight.
+The parachutes and huge heat shield on Orion worked well during flight.
+The spacecraft beamed back some amazing images of the limb of the planet from its window during the test before it splashed down in the Pacific Ocean.
 [See photos from Orion's first test flight]